Wells Branch, Texas: Library

 The Wells Branch Library district was formed in 1998 after a state law was passed to allow the establishment of library districts in areas not currently served by library systems.
 As a result, the library is funded by a sales tax revenue of 1/2% from Wells Branch businesses.
-An elected board of five manages, of which Abigail Joffrain is the president, the funds and operations of the Wells Branch Community library.
+An elected board of five manages the funds and operations of the Wells Branch Community library.

-The formation of the initial Library Board and construction of the Library was accomplished by local residents led by Ms. Dianne Koehler, who served as the first President of the Wells Branch Community Library.
 The library has over 42,000 items available for checkout, rooms for community use, and over 20 computers for patron use.